PGBSean/PGBSean/README.md

 + Each EFIs will guaranteed have quarterly update patches (every 3 months)
 + Due to personal experience, I can only maintain 3 EFIs max.

-# Upcoming updates 🔁
-+ ✨ **Exclusive** changes to Latitude-3580-OpenCore and Surface-Pro-5-OpenCore
-    + Build releases to switch from full packages to config.plist file only.
-You can use OCAT to build the EFI from the plist directly.